-a soft, silver-gray, ductile chemical element, one of the rare-earth elements, found in gadolinite and other minerals: symbol, Tb; at. no. 65
+A soft, silver-gray, ductile chemical element, one of the rare-earth elements, found in gadolinite and other minerals: symbol, Tb; at. no. 65

-A soft, silvery-gray metallic element of the lanthanide series, extracted chiefly from monazite, used in high-temperature fuel cells as a stabilizer, in alloys responsive to a magnetic field, and in x-ray machines and lasers.
-Atomic number 65; atomic weight 158.925; melting point 1,356°C; boiling point 3,230°C; specific gravity 8.230; valence 3, 4.
-See Periodic Table.
+A soft, silvery-gray metallic element of the lanthanide series.
+It is used in color television tubes, x-ray machines, and lasers.
+Atomic number 65; atomic weight 158.925; melting point 1,356°C; boiling point 3,123°C; specific gravity 8.229; valence 3, 4.

-- a metallic chemical element (symbol Tb) with an atomic number of 65
+A metallic chemical element (symbol Tb) with an atomic number of 65

 - After Ytterby, Sweden.